 Table of Contents

-What to do with Leftover Pork Loin Chops
+What to do with Leftover Pork Chops

-Leftover Pork Quesadillas Recipe Ingredients
+Leftover Pork Chop Quesadillas Ingredients

 Here’s what I put in these pork quesadillas.
 Note that this recipe is extremely flexible; you can use just about any leftover protein – pork, steak, chicken, shrimp, etc. I’ve even used chopped vegetables.